- Vice: Gender Hangups Must Go in the Future of Work

 - The Atlantic: The Lonely Women of the Rust Belt

-- Harvard Business Review: The Entry-Level Health Care Jobs Men Are (and Are Not) Taking
+- HBR: The Entry-Level Health Care Jobs Men Are (and Are Not) Taking

 - The Atlantic: Restaurants are the New Factories

 - Wired: Workers Displaced by Automation Should Try A New Job – Caregiver